radwinskis/RadGEEToolbox/README.md

 ```
 ![Visualization of true color and classified water (in blue) from one of the dates in the collection](image-3.png)

+Visualization of true color and classified water (in blue) from one of the dates in the collection

 ### 3. Calculate Water Area Time Series
 ```python
 calculate_water_area = cloud_masked_NDWI_collection.PixelAreaSumCollection(